har-in-air/STM32_CODE_EXAMPLES/dsp/f411_DDS_SineWave_I2S/README.md

 * Implemented on WeAct STM32F411CEU6 Black Pill dev board.
 Will also  work with trivial mods on the cheaper STM32F401CCU6 Black Pill board.
-* In this example it takes 1.333mS to transmit a buffer of 64 stereo samples at 48kHz, while the DDS generation of 64 new samples only takes 0.135mS using integer arithmetic.
+* In this example it takes 1.333mS to transmit a buffer of 64 stereo samples at 48kHz, while the DDS generation of 64 new samples only takes 0.135mS using integer arithmetic on the STM32F411 clocked at 96MHz.

 <img src="dds_buffer_calculation_time.png" />